Washington pulls away from South Dakota behind freshmen Jaden McDaniels and Isaiah Stewart

-Thanks to a 19-3 run in the final 5 1/2 minutes, No. 22 Washington certainly didn’t need Jaden McDaniels’ three-pointer with 1.1 seconds remaining in a 75-55 win over South Dakota on Monday night.
+Ahead by 17 points and with its fourth straight blowout win firmly in hand, No. 22 Washington certainly didn’t need Jaden McDaniels’ three-pointer with 1.1 seconds remaining in a 75-55 victory over South Dakota on Monday night.

-It was a questionable decision and perhaps a lapse in judgement by the freshman forward in what was otherwise another brilliant performance by the young Huskies star.
+It was a questionable decision and perhaps a lapse in judgment by the freshman forward in what was otherwise another brilliant performance by the 19-year-old Huskies star.

-For the second straight game, McDaniels tallied 20 points, canned two 3-pointers and shot over 50 percent from the floor while carrying UW offensively during the first half.
+For the second straight game, McDaniels tallied 20 points, canned two three-pointers and shot at least 50% from the field while carrying UW offensively during the first half.

-Washington’s other star freshman Isaiah Stewart tallied his second career double double and finished with 16 points and a career-high 15 rebounds to keep the Huskies (6-1) perfect at home and extend their winning streak to four in a row.
+Washington’s other standout freshman, Isaiah Stewart, posted his second career double-double and finished with 16 points and a personal-best 15 rebounds to keep the Huskies (6-1) perfect at home in front of 7,178 at Alaska Airlines Arena.

-“I’m only rebounding for me, but I’m rebounding for my teammates and my coaches,” said Stewart who also had three blocks.
-“I know how important these wins are so I’m just doing everything I can to help the team win.”
+“I’m rebounding for my teammates and my coaches,” said Stewart who also had three blocks.
+“I know how important these wins are, so I’m just doing everything I can to help the team win.”

 Hopkins altered the starting lineup for the first time this season and replaced junior forward Hameir Wright with Jamal Bey, who responded with a career-high 14 points in his first start.

-“I was just ready for my opportunity no matter if I was coming off the bench or starting,” said Bey, who learned that he was starting minutes before the game.
+“I was just ready for my opportunity no matter if I was coming off the bench or starting,” said Bey, who learned he was starting minutes before the game.
 “I was just ready.”

-The sophomore guard, who tallied a team-high 20 points in UW’s exhibition win over Western Washington on Oct.
+The sophomore guard, who tallied a team-high 20 points in UW’s exhibition victory over Western Washington on Oct.
 31, had been in a season-long scoring slump while averaging just 3.7 points.

-Despite entering the game shooting 14.3 percent (1 of 7) on three-pointers, Bey came out firing and connected on a pair of deep daggers in the opening minutes.
+Despite entering the game shooting 14.3% (1 of 7) on three-pointers, Bey came out firing and connected on a pair of deep shots in the opening minutes.

-“I don’t even know my stats honestly,” Bey said.
+“I don’t even know my stats, honestly,” Bey said.
 “I just go out there and play my hardest and shoot shots.
 I know I can make the shots.
 And I have confidence in every shot that I shoot.”

-Bey’s 4-of-6 shooting from the floor and especially his 2-for-4 performance behind the arc was an unexpected boost for UW’s sagging perimeter attack that entered the game shooting 28.4 percent and ranked 11th in the Pac-12 and 304th nationally.
+Bey’s 4-of-6 shooting from the floor and especially his 2-for-4 performance behind the arc was an unexpected boost for UW’s sagging perimeter attack that entered the game shooting 28.4% and ranked 11th in the Pac-12 and 304th nationally.

-Washington didn’t shoots the lights out while firing in 8 of 22 (36.4 percent) three-pointers.
-However, surprisingly the Huskies outshot South Dakota, which had the top three-point shooting team in the country.
+Washington didn’t shoot the lights out while draining 8 of 22 (36.4%) three-pointers.
+But surprisingly the Huskies outshot South Dakota, which is the top three-point shooting team in the country.

-The Coyotes converted just 4 of 23 three-pointers against a UW team that ranked last in the Pac-12 and 321st nationally in defending the 3-point shot.
+The Coyotes converted 4 of 23 three-pointers against a UW team ranked last in the Pac-12 and 321st nationally in 3-point defense.

 “Defending the 3-point shot is a really important thing in college basketball and it’s important for us,” Hopkins said.
 “It’s what we stress everyday.
 It hasn’t been great so far, but tonight it was pretty good.”